-Geeta Anand oversees the editorial projects at the IRP.
-She is also Acting Professor of Reporting at the School.
+She is Professor of Reporting at the School and oversees the editorial projects at the IRP.
 She has been a journalist for 29 years, specializing in investigative reporting and narrative writing.
 A graduate of Dartmouth College, she began her career at newspapers in New England where she covered courts, crime and local government.
 She went on to report on politics at The Boston Globe and then joined The Wall Street Journal, where she developed a specialty in investigative work and health care.
 She was part of a team of reporters that won the 2003 Pulitzer in explanatory journalism for a series on the impact of corporate scandals in America.
 She also turned one of her stories from the biotech beat into a 2006 book, The Cure: How a Father Raised $100 Million–And Bucked the Medical Establishment–In a Quest to Save His Children, which was made into the CBS movie “Extraordinary Measures,” starring Harrison Ford.